ZheFrench/RNASEQ-1/ALIGNEMENT.md

 4. Intermediate files used in the following steps of the pipeline.

-You need to use this on each sample/replicate.
+You need to use this on each sample/replicate (or pool the replicate into one and you will get one bigwig)

 Finally you get the following directories as output :